bewarhizirvan/fib-laravel-paik/README.md

 ### Step 1: Register the Service Provider
 Before using the SDK, ensure that you register the `FIBPaymentServiceProvider`.
 This service provider binds the SDK's services into the Laravel service container and loads necessary resources like routes, migrations, and configurations.

+#### For Laravel 10 and Lower:
-In your `config/app.php` file, add the following to the `providers` array:
+In your config/app.php file, add the following to the providers array:

 ```php
 'providers' => [